 WARRANTY REGISTRATION AND CONTACT INFORMATION: The warranty registrations for component parts should be completed and delivered in accordance with the instructions contained therein.
 The TLW registration must be completed and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer.
 Failure to do so can void this TLW or cause delays in obtaining benefits.
-The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985 N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016
+The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985 N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016.

 Model Number V.I.N

 Dealer Information:

-[I
+s 1

 Customer Information:

 Name:

 Address:

-Phone:

-E THAT I HAVE RECEIVED, READ, AND UNDERSTAND THIS TOWABLE
+Dt

+Phone: DOE THAT I HAVE DECEMEN DE (D. () TO INTERPRETATE THE TO TOTAL

+I HEREBY ACKNOWLE

-LIMITED WARRANTY, AND REPRESENTED.
-D THAT I HAVE INSPECTED THE UNIT AND FIND IT IN THE CONDITION
+LIMITED WARRANTY, A REPRESENTED.
+AND THAT I HAVE I NSPECIED THE UNIT AND TIND II IN THE .
+CONDITIO

+KEPKESENIED.

 Date:

 Purchaser